 Ensure every section of the application form is completed.
 Complete the application form in English.
-Attach evidence of: Project Plan and Cost Template - the template is available at NIAA's website; letter/s of Support from employers or contact details of employers who expressed in principle agreement to participate in the program (if applicable); letter/s of support from relevant Indigenous Organisations/stakeholders that were consulted or participated in the planning and design of the project (if requested by Regional Office); andrecent audited Annual Financial Statement.
-This evidence should demonstrate the following: need for the project; community involvement in the project; any opportunities to support the needs Indigenous job seekers in a COVID-19 environment; and support from local Indigenous communities; and support from local industries.
+Attach all required documentation as specified in Section 8 Supporting documentation of the PCB Capacity Building - Grant Opportunity Guidelines.
 Complete the 'Declaration' section of the application form.
 Ensure all fields are completed including the checkboxes.
 If completing the form online, instead of signing the document, the applicant, or person authorised to act on behalf of the applicant, should type their full name in the field.

-Consortia applicants:
+Consortia applicants

 Ensure the nominated lead organisation (the applicant) is a legal entity capable of entering into a grant agreement with the Commonwealth.
 Attach a letter of support from each consortia organisation.
-Ensure that each letter of support includes the information required as set out in section 7.5 of this document.
+Ensure that each letter of support includes the information required as set out in section 7.3 of this document.

-Non-government applicants who do not have a current grant agreement with NIAA
+Non-government applicants who do not have a current grant agreement with the NIAA

-If you are a non-government applicant and do not have an existing grant agreement with NIAA you will need to attach the following supporting documentation:
+If you are a non-government applicant and do not have an existing grant agreement with the Agency you will need to attach the following supporting documentation: